fofinho666/tug_of_war/README.md

 {:ok, "value"}
 ```

-To exit the shell you have two ways:
+To exit the shell, you have two ways:
 - `ctrl + c`: shows you the break command. you can choose `a` to abort our type `ctrl + c` again.
 - `ctrl + \`: it will exit immediately.